Effect of fluid elasticity on the emergence of oscillations in an active elastic filament: Bifurcation Analysis in a Viscoelastic Fluid

 \subsection{Bifurcation Location and Emergent Frequency for General $\beta$}

 We examine the bifurcation for general values of the viscosity ratio $\beta$ by solving equation \eqref{eq:ve_eig_val} for $\etaVE$ using the numerically computed viscous eigenvalues.
 Note that there are two values of $\etaVE$ for each viscous eigenvalue.
 We found that for all parameter regimes we explored, one of the two values of $\etaVE$ always had negative real part.
+As discussed in the Supplementary Information, this additional eigenvalue scales with $1/\lambda$ and is likely related to the fluid relaxation time scale.
 In Figure \ref{bif_loc:fig} we show the location of the bifurcation in the $\sigma$\--$\lambda\omega_{0}$ plane for $\beta=0.1, 0.2,\ldots 0.9$.
 For many values of $\beta$ the shape of the curve denoting the location of the bifurcation is qualitatively similar to that of the asymptotic result.
 In the limit $\beta\rightarrow 1$, the peak in the critical follower force occurs at $\lambda\omega_{0}=1$, but as $\beta$ decreases the relaxation time corresponding to this peak decreases.

 For example for $\beta=0.5$, the peak occurs near $\lambda\omega_{0}\approx 0.72$.
 For small values of $\beta$ the critical force strength is no longer a single valued function of the relaxation time.
 The inset in Figure \ref{bif_loc:fig} shows the bifurcation location for $\beta=0.1$ for a smaller range of $\lambda$ to highlight this feature.
 At $\beta=0.1$ for $0.1749<\lambda\omega_{0}<0.2955$ (end points marked with gray lines in the figure), there are three $\sigma$ values at which bifurcations occur.